beautyyliu/Forest-Row-Orientation-Estimation/README.md

 - training code (`train.py`)
 - testing scripts for the experiments in the paper (`test1.py`, `test2.py`, `test3.py`)
-- pretrained models (`model/`)
+- trained models (`model/`)
 - validation datasets (`val_data/`)

 ------

 # Model Files

-The `model` folder contains pretrained models used in different experiments.
+The `model` folder contains trained models used in different experiments.

 - **1_model_main.pth**
   BEV-U-Net model used in the main experiments (Section 5.2, Section 5.5 and Appendix A).